Updated for 2022

 The most straightforward purpose of using GSC is to see the specific keywords your site is ranking for.
 If you are doing the work of SEO correctly, you create and publish content on your site with specific keywords in mind.
 You can use GSC to confirm whether your content is high-enough quality to earn those rankings.

 After you optimize your landing pages, use Google Search Console to measure your site’s performance well for those keyword targets.
 If you make additional on-page optimizations or off-site backlink building to those pages, measure how your keyword rankings change.

-By elevating your site’s presence with search console data, you can improve your search traffic across multiple relevant keywords for the long term.
+By elevating your site’s presence with Search Console data, you can improve your search traffic across multiple relevant keywords for the long term.

 Directing SEO efforts off-site can elevate your site’s ranking more quickly than anything else.
-Backlinks are key in the algorithm, and can improve your performance for different keywords because your domain name will be perceived as more authoritative in Google’s algorithm.
+Backlinks are key in the algorithm and can improve your performance for different keywords because your domain name will be perceived as more authoritative in Google’s algorithm.

 If you want to improve your site’s SEO, the first thing you need is full access to the important information that helps you track your search engine optimization efforts.
 Google Search Console website has all the basics and is the easiest way to track SEO and site settings for both large and small sites.

 Paired with GSC Insights , you can understand Google results for your site’s pages and site’s keywords with even more granularity.
 For more pro tips on how to make sure Google‘s tools are working best for you, talk to one of our SEO specialists .
 We can help you understand your search console reports and provide managed SEO plans that will elevate your website URL in the search results pages.